 His voice was gentle; his tone soothing and calm even as he made it clear that he would accept no argument from her on the matter.
 Biting her tongue as she turned and gripped the silver key stuck in the door lock, Bella closed her eyes as she found that it was taking too much concentration to grip the piece of carved metal enough to pull it from the lock.
 She heard the soft sound of Carlisle's sigh and took in a startled breath as he quietly reached around her to pull the keys from the lock.
 She wasn't sure what she was expecting him to do then, but feared the disappointment she thought she would see in his gaze if she looked into his face.
 What she wasn't prepared for was the moment when he turned her around with his hand on her shoulder and drew her into the circle of his arms.

-"It will be alright, sweetheart," Carlisle promised her gently and smoothed his hand down over the length of her hair as he felt her trembling in his arms.
+"It will be alright, sweetheart," Carlisle promised her gently, and smoothed his hand down over the length of her hair as he felt her tremble in his arms.
 "Come now, let's go home."

-He dropped a kiss to her hair before loosing his arms from around her and guiding her over to his car with a hand in the small of her back.
-Unlocking the doors, he stepped up to the passenger side and held her door open for her waiting until she had settled herself inside before closing the door for her.
+He dropped a kiss to her hair before loosing his arms from around her, and guided her over to his car with a hand in the small of her back.
+Unlocking the doors, he stepped up to the passenger side and held her door open for her waiting until she had settled herself inside before closing the door.
 The feel of her trembling had him more than worried and the knowledge he had gained from the pharmacist only fueled his concern.
 That she had been using such medicines for the past six months, and seemed to still be using them, had his protective instincts in overdrive.

 "You can't keep warm, can you?" he asked as he watched her from his seat behind the wheel, starting the engine as he backed out of the parking space.